Tilleke & Gibbins

 How is the ownership of Real Estate evidenced in your jurisdiction?

 Land transactions must be registered at the Land Office in the province where the land is located.
 All land transactions should be recorded in a written document, have ownership or possession documentation, and be registered.
 Under Thai law, there are various documents pertaining to land title or claim.
 These documents vary in strength, ranging from a title deed (chanote) at the highest level representing full and complete ownership rights, to a Sor.
 Kor.
-1 Form, which is a mere notice of possession of land.
+1 Form, which does not represent any ownership right of land but is a mere notice of possession of land.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?